- Families Forward

 Various assessments, curriculum, and teaching methodologies are combined to determine current levels of student functioning and to develop individualized goals and objectives for meeting unique areas of student need.
 Functional skills development is the primary focus for most students.
 In preparing each customized program, LPA refers to both California State Standards and the Special Education Administrators County Offices (SEACO) adapted standards for learners with challenges.

-Placement of students at Land Park Academy will be made through the joint cooperation of each student’s home district, the student's Individual Education Plan (IEP) Team, and Land Park Academy.
-All students attending Land Park Academy will enter with the ultimate goal of transitioning to a less restrictive environment.
+Placement of students at Land Park Campus will be made through the joint cooperation of each student’s home district, the student's Individual Education Plan (IEP) Team, and Land Park Campus.
+All students attending Land Park Campus will enter with the ultimate goal of transitioning to a less restrictive environment.
 This transition will occur when the IEP Team reaches consensus that the student has achieved the agreed upon goals and possesses the skills to potentially be successful in another setting.